UNE D.P.T. Admissions

 - One (1) academic reference from a professor, research advisor, or academic advisor.

-- UPDATE: Due to ongoing uncertainties related to COVID-19, the observation hour requirement is waived for the 2021-2022 application cycle.
+- Due to ongoing uncertainties related to COVID-19, the observation hour requirement is waived for the 2022-2023 application cycle.

-- Although observation hours are not required, any completed hours should still be listed in the PTCAS application.
+- Although observation hours are not required, they are strongly recommended and any completed hours should still be listed in the PTCAS application.

 - Please refer to the PTCAS application for specific writing prompts and additional information.